mohmuddev/gayaan/docs/tutorial-extras/icbreaker.md

 **Initiating a Direct Connect:**

 Users browse through potential matches on the app and come across a profile that interests them.
-When they want to start a conversation with that match, they can click the "Message" or "Connect" button on the matching screen.
+When they want to start a conversation with that match, they can click the `Message` button on the matching screen.

 **Cost for Direct Connect:**